DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-framework.md

 ---

-The .NET Tracer supports all .NET-based languages (for example, C#, F#, Visual Basic).
+The .NET Tracer supports all .NET-based languages (for example, C#, F#, and Visual Basic).

 The .NET Tracer is open source.
 For more information, see the [.NET Tracer repository][1].